cjj925/cjs_portfolio/Pong/README.md

 ## Features
 * Two-player controls
-* Score tracking
+* Score tracking with win condition
 * Ball serving delay
 * Replay or quit options
-* Ball collision with paddle
-* Boundries for paddles to prevent leaving screen
+* Boundaries for paddles to prevent leaving screen
 * Press 'n' anytime to quit program

 ## How It Works